vikaskamblenitp/question-answer-app/readme.md

 Welcome to the Question Answer Application!
 This project is designed to provide a robust and scalable solution for generating and answering questions using advanced AI models.
 The application leverages a variety of technologies to ensure efficient data handling, storage, and processing.

+This project also includes a rate limiter based on the token bucket algorithm using Redis.
+This ensures fair usage and prevents abuse of the API by limiting the number of requests a user can make within a certain time frame for resource intensive APIs.

 ## Tech Stack

 - **Langchain**: For building and managing the question-answering logic.